DataDog/documentation/content/en/developers/metrics/types.md

 - GAUGE
 - DISTRIBUTION

-**Note**: If you submit a metric to Datadog without a type, the metric type appears as `Not Assigned` within Datadog.
-The `Not Assigned` metric type cannot be further changed to another in-app type until an initial metric type is submitted.
+**Note**: If you submit a metric to Datadog without a type, the metric type appears as `Other` within Datadog.
+The `Other` metric type cannot be further changed to another in-app type until an initial metric type is submitted.

 ## Submission vs. In-App type